Bridge to Terabithia (2007 film): Filming

 Production for the film began on February 20, 2006, with a budget of $20–25 million.
-Principal photography for the film was shot in Auckland, New Zealand within 60 days.
+Principal photography for the film was shot in Auckland, New Zealand, within 60 days.
 Film editing took ten weeks, while post-production, music mixing, and visual effects took a few months.
 The film was finished by November 2006, because the crew "had to rush" to meet the February 16 deadline.

-Design and effects
+Design and special effects

-Csupó explained that "it was a very conscious decision from the very beginning that we're not going to overdo the visual effects because of the story's integrity and the book's integrity", because there was only a brief mention of Jess and Leslie fighting imaginary creatures in the forest in the novel.
+Csupó explained that "it was a very conscious decision from the very beginning that we're not going to overdo the special effects because of the story's integrity and the book's integrity", because there was only a brief mention of Jess and Leslie fighting imaginary creatures in the forest in the novel.
 With that in mind, they "tried to do the absolute minimum, which would be required to put it into a movie version".

 In designing the fantasy creatures found in Terabithia, Csupó wanted to make creatures that were "little more artsy, imaginative, fantastical creatures than the typical rendered characters you see in other movies", and drew inspiration from Terry Gilliam and Ridley Scott.
 Dima Malanitchev came up with the drawings for the creatures with Csupó's guidance.
 Csupó chose to have Weta Digital render the 3D animation because he "was impressed with their artistic integrity, the teamwork, the [fact that] people were really nice, and also they responded to our designs very positively".
 Weta modified some of the creature designs, but ultimately remained faithful to Csupó's original designs.

 There were around 100 crew members from Weta working on the effects for the film.
 Weta was already working on animating the creatures while the film was being shot, and Weta crew members were on-set for all the scenes that involved special effects during the filming.
-Weta visual effects supervisor Matt Aitken explained that process involved in interpreting the creatures was "split into two steps".
-First, natural-looking creatures were created based on pencil sketches by Csupó and Malanitchev, and this was done mostly through Photoshop collages done by visual effects art director Michael Pangrazio.
+Weta visual effects supervisor Matt Aitken explained that the process involved in interpreting the creatures was "split into two steps".
+First, natural-looking creatures were created based on pencil sketches by Csupó and Malanitchev, and this was done mostly through Photoshop collages done by special effects art director Michael Pangrazio.
 The second step was to figure out animation or motion styles that best suited these creatures.

 Leslie's costumes in the film were designed to look as if the character "might have made some of them herself", and they were updated from those described in the book to reflect what would currently be considered eccentric.